 The LOGSORT strategy allows the use of BACKOUT for point-in-time recovery.
 This strategy can be considerably faster than when copies are used.
 (For more information, see Strategies for point-in-time recovery.)

-The LOGSORT strategy allows NGT Recover to read multiple log files concurrently, which may significantly improve elapsed time.
+The LOGSORT strategy allows BMC AMI Recover to read multiple log files concurrently, which may significantly improve elapsed time.
 (For more information, see Reading multiple log files concurrently.)

 The LOGSORT strategy can provide disadvantages, as follows: